-- Identify concerns early to prevent them from escalating; - Provide a safe environment in which children can learn; - Identify children who may benefit from early help; - Know what to do if a child tells them he/she is being abused or neglected; - Follow the referral process if they have a concern.
+- Identify concerns early to prevent them from escalating, - Provide a safe environment in which children can learn, - Identify children who may benefit from early help, - Know what to do if a child tells them he/she is being abused or neglected, - Follow the referral process if they have a concern.

-This policy sets out how the school's Board of Directors discharges its statutory responsibilities relating to safeguarding and promoting the welfare of children who are pupils at the school.
-Our policy applies to all staff, paid and unpaid, working in the school including Directors.
-Teaching assistants, mid-day supervisors, office staff as well as teachers can be the first point of disclosure for a child.
-Concerned parents/carers may also contact the school and its Board of Directors.
+This policy sets out how the School's Board of Directors discharges its statutory responsibilities relating to safeguarding and promoting the welfare of children who are pupils at the School.

+Our policy applies to all staff, paid and unpaid, working in the School including volunteers, members of the Advisory Committee and Board of Directors (see definition).
+From this point any reference to staff will invoke this wide definition.

+Teaching assistants, catering assistants, administrative staff as well as teachers can be the first point of disclosure for a child.
+Concerned parents/carers may also contact the School and its Board of Directors.

 It is consistent with the Safeguarding Children Partnership Board (SCPB) procedures.